Kotlin/kotlinconf-spinner/httpserver/src/hostMain/kotlin/server/PROTOCOL.md

  strength field will increase until we'll get to `100`, when it will become discovered.

  Mobile client shall periodically send `proximity` messages to the server, and based on response shall update rendered data.

-When all beacons (as per `active` in `config` query) are discovered, `register` message shall be shown.
-It must show the provided message.
+ When all beacons (as per `active` in `config` query) are discovered, `register` message shall be sent.

+ Once client believes it has found all beacons, it should send `register` request (once), like this:

+    cli -f register -n "John Smith"

+ Response could be

+    Got {"message": "You won", "winner": 1, "place": 2, "winnerCount": 2, "result": "OK"}

+ or

+    Got {"message": "Not now", "winner": 0, "place": 3, "winnerCount": 2, "result": "OK"}

+ Second register request during the same game with same cookie will result in error.